 The gifts Christ gave were that some would be apostles, some prophets, some evangelists, some shepherds and teachers, to equip the saints for the work of ministry, for building up the body of Christ.(Ephesians 4:11-12) The United Church of Christ values well-prepared and faithful ministerial leadership for the building up of the body of Christ and for God's ongoing mission in the world.
 To that end, we continue to expand our definitions of learnedness and leadership, our practices of discernment, and our expressions of covenant.

 .
-Authorized ministers searching for an ecclesiastical call should orient themselves to the new Ministerial Profile Portal, with the updated Ministerial Profile format and a new Snapshot tool for visibility.
+Authorized ministers searching for an ecclesiastical call can now utilize the new Ministerial Profile Portal, with an updated Ministerial Profile format and a new Snapshot tool for visibility.
 Ministers from other denominations

 who wish to seek a call within the United Church of Christ should first be in conversation with their local Associations and Conferences to explore privilege of call.

 There are three forms of authorized ministry in the United Church of Christ: commissioned ministry, licensed ministry and ordained ministry.

 - A commissioned minister is authorized by an Association of the United Church of Christ to perform "specific church-related ministry which is recognized by that Association but does not require ordination or licensure."
 (UCC Bylaws) Typically, commissioned ministers do not perform sacramental ministry but are engaged in ministries (e.g. education, music, nursing) that the denomination values as part of its mission and ministry.
 Commissioning is dependent upon a recognized call to an organized body.
 A commissioned minister is a representative minister in the United Church of Christ, and one's commission is transferable to another Association when there is a new call within the same "specific church-related ministry."